Harshpatidar245/Movies-voting/README.md

 ## Features
 - Browse a list of movies displayed as cards.
 - View detailed movie information (e.g., plot, cast, release year, etc.) when clicking on a movie card.
-- Fetches movie data from the OMDB API dynamically.
 - Fully responsive design for an optimal experience on mobile and desktop.

 ## Live Demo